MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-red-hat-enterprise-linux.md

 ### Step 2: Register Red Hat Enterprise and install the OS

- Register Red Hat Enteprise and install the OS following these steps:
+ Register Red Hat Enterprise and install the OS following these steps:

 1. Sign into the VM.